turnerdaniel/Text-Editor/README.md

 a = create
 > Line "" "" "" ""

-b = initialise a "The spectacle before us was indeed sublime"
+b = initialise a "The spectacle before us was indeed sublime."
-> Line "The spectacle before us was indeed sublime" "" "" ""
+> Line "The spectacle before us was indeed sublime." "" "" ""

-c = backspace b
+c = selectWordLeft b
-> Line "The spectacle before us was indeed sublim" "" "" ""
+> Line "The spectacle before us was indeed" " sublime." "" ""

-d = home c
+d = backspace c
-> Line "" "" "The spectacle before us was indeed sublim" ""
+> Line "The spectacle before us was indeed" "" "" ""

-e = wordRight d
+e = write d " amazing!"
-> Line "The " "" "spectacle before us was indeed sublim" ""
+> Line "The spectacle before us was indeed amazing!" "" "" ""

-f = selectWordRight e
+f = home e
-> Line "The " "spectacle " "before us was indeed sublim" ""
+> Line "" "" "The spectacle before us was indeed amazing!" ""

-g = cut f
+g = selectWordRight f
-> Line "The " "" "before us was indeed sublim" "spectacle "
+> Line "" "The " "spectacle before us was indeed amazing!" ""

-h = paste g
+h = cut g
-> Line "The spectacle " "" "before us was indeed sublim" "spectacle "
+> Line "" "" "spectacle before us was indeed amazing!"
+"The "

-i = open "demo.txt"
+i = write h "This "
-> Line "The spectacle before us was indeed sublime" "" "" ""
+> Line "This " "" "spectacle before us was indeed amazing!"
+"The "

-j = write i " but shocking"
+save i "demo.txt"
-> Line "The spectacle before us was indeed sublime but shocking" "" "" ""
+\demo.txt> "This spectacle before us was indeed amazing!"

-k = destroy j
+j = destroy i
 > []
 ```